turbot/guardrails-samples/policy_packs/aws/ec2/enforce_ebs_volumes_to_use_specific_volume_types/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for EBS volumes:

+- Set a list of specific volume types that are approved for use
-- Detach, snapshot and delete volumes that do not have specific volume types
+- Detach, snapshot and delete volumes that do not belong to the list of approved volume types

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_ebs_volumes_to_use_specific_volume_types/settings)**